Factbox: 'Black boxes' the top priority for Lion Air crash investigators

 (Reuters) - A Boeing 737 MAX 8 operated by Indonesia’s Lion Air with 189 people on board crashed into the sea on Monday soon after taking off from the capital, Jakarta, on a flight to a tin-mining region, officials said.

 Flight JT610 lost contact with ground officials 13 minutes after takeoff.
-It has sunk in waters about 30 meters to 35 meters (98 to 115 ft) deep, about 15 km (9 miles) north of the coast of Java island. [nL3N1X91GV]
+It has sunk in waters about 30 meters to 35 meters (98 to 115 ft) deep, about 15 km (9 miles) north of the coast of Java island.

 Following are some details on what investigators will be looking for, and on the airline and the aircraft.